Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 `account`

-i scrolled down to `IAM User Role and Role Access to billing information` on the top right corner  i clicked on edit
+i scrolled down to `IAM User Role Access to billing information` on the top right corner  i clicked on edit
 ![edit](./images/activate-Iam-user.png)

 I checked the box to `activate access to the billing and cost management console pages`